Larleeloo/DND_Pixel_Art_Game1/README.md

 KNOWN ISSUES

-Java class structure should be organized by relationship to other classes Occasional stuttering when rendering player
+Java class structure should be organized by relationship to other classes, meaning that related classes should all be filed in sub-folders
+Occasional stuttering when rendering player
 Moving entities (Mobs and player) mask more than non-transparent pixels when changing color Quadrupeds shape and textures need to be refined